 Finding Out I Have MBC

-Based on the tests they’d done, he was able to determine that my cancer was HR+/HER2-.
-He recommended that I take letrozole, which is an aromatase inhibitor, as my initial treatment for MBC.
-Because I was postmenopausal, he also mentioned the possibility of taking letrozole in combination with another oral medication—IBRANCE.
-We discussed the potential for serious and common side effects, including the possibility for a low white blood cell count, infections, and nausea.
-I decided to move ahead with IBRANCE, plus letrozole, as my treatment plan.
-I allowed myself to feel some sense of positivity.
+We discussed the potential for common and serious side effects, including the possibility for a low white blood cell count, infections, and nausea.
+I decided to move ahead with IBRANCE, plus letrozole (an aromatase inhibitor), as my treatment plan.
+I actually allowed myself to feel some sense of hope.
 We weren’t just accepting the cancer; we were doing something to fight it.

-I am not sure what I expected with the first dose, but I didn’t feel any different.
-My white blood cell counts, red blood cell counts, and platelets dropped, but my doctor said that since I was already careful not to bring stray illnesses home to Merv, that same prudent approach would help me.
-I’ve also experienced other side effects, including my hair thinning as well as fatigue that can happen suddenly and be overwhelming.
-In those instances, I try to give myself a break.
-Other patients may have different experiences—not everyone responds to treatments the same way.
+During those first six weeks, I visited the cancer center regularly for labs.
+My white blood cell counts, red blood cell counts, and platelets dropped, but my doctor reassured me that since I was already careful not to bring stray illnesses home to Merv, he wasn’t worried.
+I experienced other side effects, including my hair thinning and fatigue.
+Keep in mind that this was my experience—not everyone responds to treatments the same way.
 I am no longer taking IBRANCE with letrozole and am now receiving a different treatment.